 - How long the emergency access lasts

 - How to find out if your My Health Record was accessed in an emergency

 - it’s not reasonable or possible to get your consent and they have reason to believe that it will lessen or prevent a serious threat to your life, health or safety (for example, if you’re unconscious in an emergency situation)

 - they have reason to believe that it’s necessary to lessen or prevent a serious threat to public health or safety (for example, if a dangerous infection has been detected in a hospital and it’s necessary to identify the source of the infection)

-Unless these conditions apply, a healthcare provider can only access your My Health Record with your consent or they will be breaching the law and penalties may apply.
+Unless these conditions apply, a healthcare provider can only access your My Health Record if they're listed on your My Health Record's access list or they will be breaching the law and penalties may apply.

 Who can access your My Health Record in an emergency?